spchinazo/search-inside-a-book/README.md

 ## Additional Guidance
 - Focus on the **search feature** itself, there's no need to design and implement a fancy UI as long as it's clear and easy to use.
 Feel free to use a template or any UI library.
 - There are many correct ways of solving this exercise.
-Don't stress too much about implementing the perfect one, that's where the **Think big** part comes in.
+Don't stress too much about implementing the perfect one.
 - You'll be given access to a Slack channel, where you may ask any question or share ideas in order to complete the exercise.
 We'll be waiting for you, come say hello!

 ## AI Usage & Accountability